cogawi/resume/resume.md

 ### Structural Design Engineer

-- Designed aluminum and composite structural parts and assemblies on 747-8 and 767.
+- Designed critical structural parts and assemblies on 747-8 and 767, using CATIA V5.
 - Coordinated with production facilities from concept to production.
 - Worked across groups and disciplines to manage design completion and define interfaces.
-- Redesigned critical structural members to reduce weight and complexity.
-- Implemented solutions to factory production problems by inspecting completed and installed parts.
+- Developed design solutions to factory production problems.

 ## KVICHAK MARINE INDUSTRIES, Seattle, WA&#9;*2012 – 2014*